valentjn/vscode-ltex/pages/docs/faq.md

 - In the first case, it is possible to use [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_settings).
 This enables you to have one `settings.json` per folder, and allows you to set [`ltex.language`](settings.html#ltexlanguage) just for that folder.
 - The more flexible way, which works for both cases, is using [magic comments](advanced-features.html#magic-comments).

+## How can I fix multiple spelling errors at the same time?

+If you have a technical text with many unknown words, adding them one by one to the user dictionary can be tedious.
+To add multiple words at once, select text that contains the words and execute the `Add all unknown words in selection to dictionary` quickfix, which you can select by pressing `Ctrl+.`.
+Similarly, you can execute the other quickfixes for multiple words at once:

+- Replace multiple occurrences of the same misspelled word
+- Ignore all errors in the selection
+- Disable all LanguageTool rules with matches in the selection

 ## What does LTeX stand for?

 LTeX is a portmanteau word from LT (LanguageTool) and TeX/LaTeX.
 TeX itself is an abbreviation of the Greek “τέχνη” (art/craft), while LaTeX is short for “Lamport TeX” after its creator Leslie Lamport.
 The X is pronounced like the “ch” in “loch”.